bblanchon/ArduinoJson/README.md

 Arduino JSON library
 ====================

-*A simple and efficient JSON library for embedded systems.*
+*An elegant and efficient JSON library for embedded systems.*

 It's design to be very lightweight, works without any allocation on the heap (no malloc).